muratk3n/thirdwave/en/tweets/2020/week15a.md

 ---

-Analyzig data as exponential fit..
+Analyzing data as exponential fit..
 We take "log" because of this,

 $$
 y = a e ^{b x}